-Ms Tan graduated with a Bachelor of Accountancy (Honours) from the Nanyang Technological University of Singapore and is a Chartered Accountant of Singapore.
+Mr Au graduated with a Bachelor of Accountancy (Honours) from the Nanyang Technological University of Singapore.

 LEE CHUAN HENG PROJECTS MANAGER

 Mr Lee oversees the entire tender process, including sourcing for tenders, appointing proposal teams, carrying out proposal evaluations and preparing proposal submissions and the delivery of presentations to invitees of tenders.
 In addition, Mr Lee also oversees all matters related to technology, technical consultation on technical issues and technical management of projects.
 Mr Lee has also been the management representative of our Group's quality and environmental management system, responsible for our Group's quality control procedures and continued compliance with quality standards.